Anshul619/HLD-System-Designs/2_AWS/6_DatabaseServices/AmazonOpenSearch/Serverless/Readme.md

 | Vector search | Semantic search on vector embeddings that simplifies vector data management and powers machine learning (ML) augmented search experiences and generative AI applications, such as chatbots, personal assistants, and fraud detection. |

 # OCU
-- OpenSearch Serverless compute capacity for data ingestion, searching, and querying are measured in OpenSearch Compute Units (OCUs).
+- [OpenSearch Serverless compute capacity]() for data ingestion, searching, and querying are measured in OpenSearch Compute Units (OCUs).
 - Each OCU is a combination of **6 GiB of memory** and **corresponding virtual CPU (vCPU)**, as well as data transfer to Amazon S3.
 - Each OCU includes enough hot ephemeral storage for **120 GiB of index data**.
+- Shared across collections.

 # References
 - [OpenSearch Service vs Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-overview.html#serverless-comparison)